 What is the Office of Professional Standards?

-The main responsibility of the Office of Professional Standards is to ensure that the integrity of Kalamazoo Public Safety is maintained.
+The main responsibility of the Office of Professional Standards is to ensure that the integrity of the Kalamazoo Department of Public Safety is maintained.
 That means the high standards of professional conduct must be followed and that the administrative, operational policies and procedures must conform to standards set by the City government and current legal requirements.
-The Office vigorously investigates complains against officers as well as protects officers who properly perform their assigned duties.
+The Office of Professional Standards vigorously investigates complaints against officers as well as protects officers who properly perform their assigned duties.